Autism: Prevalence

-The World Health Organization estimates that about 1 in 100 children were autistic between 2012 and 2021 with a trend of increasing prevalence over time.
+The World Health Organization notes that reports on prevalence vary widely.
+It estimates that about 1 in 127 children were autistic between 2012 and 2021 with a trend of increasing prevalence over time.
 This may reflect an underestimate of prevalence in low- and middle-income countries.
 Surveillance studies in community samples of adults suggest a similar share of the adult population would meet diagnostic criteria if formally assessed.
 The number of people diagnosed has increased since the 1990s, likely due to a combination of increased recognition of autism, better availability of diagnosis, and changes to the diagnostic criteria.
 The increase in autism is largely attributable to changes in diagnostic practices, referral patterns, availability of services, age at diagnosis, and public awareness, particularly among women, though other unidentified environmental factors may exist.

 The Centers for Disease Control's Autism and Developmental Disabilities Monitoring Network reported that approximately 1 in 31 children in the United States is diagnosed with autism, based on data collected in 2022.
 For 2016 data, the estimate was 1 in 54, compared to 1 in 68 in 2010 and 1 in 150 in 2000.
 Diagnostic criteria for autism have changed significantly since the 1980s; for example, U.S. special-education autism classification was introduced in 1994.

 Sex ratio

 Males are about three times more likely to be diagnosed with autism than females.
 Several theories about the higher prevalence in males have been investigated.
-Females, for example, are more likely to have associated cognitive disability, suggesting that less obvious forms of autism are likely being overlooked.
-Prevalence differences may also be a result of gender differences in expression of characteristics, with autistic women and girls showing less atypical behaviors and therefore being less likely to be diagnosed with autism.
+Prevalence differences may be mainly due to a result of differences in expression of characteristics between males and females, with autistic women and girls showing less atypical behaviors and therefore being less likely to be diagnosed with autism.

+Sexuality and gender identity

+The common belief that most autistic people are not interested in sexual or romantic relationships, which largely formed due to older studies with poor methodology, has been refuted by more recent studies.
+However, both autistic men and autistic women are more likely to be asexual than their non-autistic counterparts.

+Research indicates that autistic people are significantly more likely to be LGBTQ than the general population.
+More specifically, studies show they are less likely to be heterosexual and more likely to be transgender or gender-nonconforming, with gender dysphoria also being more common.
+One study from 2018 found about 70% of its autistic participants identified as non-heterosexual compared to only about 30% of the non-autistic group.
+The range of sexual orientations among autistic people has also been found to be more diverse than among non-autistic people.